particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 # {{title}}

 {{box op="start" cssClass="boxed warningBox"}}
-For internal use only.
-This document is based on preliminary engineering documents and has not been fully reviewed.
-Changes are likely!
+This is a preliminary datasheet and changes may occur prior to release.
 {{box op="end"}}